mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

    ensures that other sources of variability are not mistakenly treated as real differences.
 See the :ref:`Normalization <normalization>` section for a description of normalization method available in TRANSIT.
-- **Covariates** If additional covariates distinguishing the samples are available, such as library, timepoint, or genotype, they may be incorporated in the test.
+- **CovariatesL** If additional covariates distinguishing the samples are available, such as library, timepoint, or genotype, they may be incorporated in the test.

-Incorporating Covariates:
+Incorporating Covariates
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If additional covariates distinguishing the samples are available, such as library, timepoint, or genotype, they may be incorporated in the test by using the `covars` flag and samples metadata file.
-For example, consider the following samples metadata file, with a column describing the batch information of each replicate.
+If additional covariates distinguishing the samples are available,
+such as batch, library, timepoint, or genotype, they may be
+incorporated in the ZINB model by using the `covars` flag and samples
+metadata file.
+For example, consider the following samples metadata
+file, with a column describing the batch information of each
+replicate.

 ::